Non-Newtonian fluid

 Most commonly, the viscosity (the gradual deformation by shear or tensile stresses) of non-Newtonian fluids is dependent on shear rate or shear rate history.
 Some non-Newtonian fluids with shear-independent viscosity, however, still exhibit normal stress-differences or other non-Newtonian behavior.
 In a Newtonian fluid, the relation between the shear stress and the shear rate is linear, passing through the origin, the constant of proportionality being the coefficient of viscosity.
 In a non-Newtonian fluid, the relation between the shear stress and the shear rate is different.
 The fluid can even exhibit time-dependent viscosity.
 Therefore, a constant coefficient of viscosity cannot be defined.

 Although the concept of viscosity is commonly used in fluid mechanics to characterize the shear properties of a fluid, it can be inadequate to describe non-Newtonian fluids.
 They are best studied through several other rheological properties that relate stress and strain rate tensors under many different flow conditions—such as oscillatory shear or extensional flow—which are measured using different devices or rheometers.
 The properties are better studied using tensor-valued constitutive equations, which are common in the field of continuum mechanics.

+For non-Newtonian fluid's viscosity, there are pseudoplastic, plastic, and dilatant flows that are time-independent, and there are thixotropic and rheopectic flows that are time-dependent.
+Three well-known time-dependent non-newtonian fluids which can be identified by the defining authors are the Oldroyd-B model, Walters’ Liquid B and Williamson fluids.

+Time-dependent self-similar analysis of the Ladyzenskaya-type model with a non-linear velocity dependent stress tensor was performed.
+No analytical solutions could be derived, but a rigorous mathematical existence theorem was given for the solution.

+For time-independent non-Newtonian fluids the known analytic solutions are much broader.